-Modern medical research is based on the principle that all evidence must be empirical, i.e. that new knowledge only can be developed with the use of observations and experiments.
+In contrast to deductive sciences like mathematics, modern medical research is based on the fundamental principle that scientific findings have empirical support, i.e. that new knowledge is developed using observations and experiments.
 Randomised trials and epidemiological studies, in the way we now design and analyse them, did not take place until after world war II.
-Medical publications consisted earlier mainly of descriptive case reports and subjective hypotheses or expert opinions.
-An important problem with such publications is, however, that the chance that the presented information is useful for future patients cannot be easily assessed.
+Medical publications were earlier mainly descriptive reports, presentations of subjective hypotheses, or reflected an expert opinion.
+An important problem with such publications is, however, that the likelihood that the presented information is relevant for future patients cannot be easily assessed.

-It follows from the principle of empirical evidence that research reports must describe the limitations of what has been observed and that the uncertainty of the findings must be honestly presented to the reader.
+It follows that research reports must distinguish between assumptions and observations and describe the limitations of what has been observed, i.e. the uncertainty of the findings must be honestly presented to the reader.
 It is not sufficient to just describe observations and outcomes that support the author’s conclusions.
 Circumstances that raise questions about the validity of the conclusions must also be disclosed.
 The author needs to be impartial vis-à-vis the findings and objectively quantify their uncertainty.
 Statistics, known as the science of uncertainty (1), provides a scientific methodology for this.

 The trends of the modern society have, however, a major tendency towards alarmism and exaggeration.
 This is a phenomenon that is related to the flow of information and disinformation on the internet and its effects on news medias, which as a consequence, now are fighting for their survival.
 The current relationship between the internet and alarmism is similar to the relationship between the portable transistor radio and the teen culture during the 1960s.